left-on-red/left-on-red/README.md

 the easiest way to contact me is through Discord. my username + tag is *red;#2787*

 ##### I'm 100% down to collaborate with any project pretty much any time.
-I have a pretty good personal skills but I don't have much experience actually working with people. most of my projects I've done completely by myself which can get a little lonely and tedious sometimes
+I have pretty good personal skills but I don't have much experience actually working with people. most of my projects I've done completely by myself which can get a little lonely and tedious sometimes